-- 4.16 The Trustee has set a Shortfall Limit in accordance with SPS 160 of 98% for the COM plan.
-It was revised from 97% following a reduction in the allocation to growth assets in 2015.
-This means that between actuarial investigations, a restoration plan to restore the VBI to 100% is required if the COM plan's VBI reduces to below 98%. - 4.17 A Shortfall Limit is defined in paragraph 10 of SPS 160 as: - "the extent to which an RSE licensee considers that a fund can be in an unsatisfactory financial position with the RSE licensee still being able to reasonably expect that, because of corrections in the temporary negative market fluctuations in the value of fund assets, the fund can be restored to a satisfactory financial position within one year." - 4.18 We believe that the current Shortfall Limit remains appropriate.
-We have considered that: - a The actual asset allocation retains an allocation to growth assets of about 46%; - b Vested benefits are higher than Minimum Requisite Benefits; and - c The employer has a contractual obligation to pay contributions determined by the Trustee.
+- 4.15 The Trustee has set a Shortfall Limit in accordance with SPS 160 of 100% for the COM plan.
+This means that between actuarial investigations, a restoration plan to restore the VBI to 100% is required if the COM plan's VBI reduces to below 100%. - 4.16 A Shortfall Limit is defined in paragraph 10 of SPS 160 as: - "the extent to which an RSE licensee considers that a fund can be in an unsatisfactory financial position with the RSE licensee still being able to reasonably expect that, because of corrections in the temporary negative market fluctuations in the value of fund assets, the fund can be restored to a satisfactory financial position within one year." - 4.17 We believe that the current Shortfall Limit was appropriate at 30 June 2020 and we recommend it remain at 100%. - 4.18 However, consideration could be given to reducing it to 99% following the increase to growth assets on 17 July 2020.
+We have considered that: - The actual asset allocation to growth assets of about 1.2% at 30 June 2020 is consistent with the current Shortfall Limit of 100% based on the Actuaries Institute's guidance.
+However, the recent change in the COM plan growth asset allocation to 15% on 17 July 2020 is consistent with a Shortfall Limit of 99% based on the Actuaries Institute's guidance;